 - Worksheet followed by class discussion.

 1. Ask the class to compile a list of the usual fun and social activities they would like to do which are alcohol-free.
-Discuss all the long and short-term risks of participating in these activities.
+Discuss all the costs and benefits of participating in these activities.

 2. Ask the class to compile a list of more risky activities (e.g., surfing, bungee jumping).
-Again, discuss all the long and short-term risks of participating in these activities.
+Again, discuss all the costs and benefits of participating in these activities.

 3. Consider all the activities listed and discuss what level of risk the class believes is an acceptable level of risk and what level of risk would stop them from participating in an activity.

 Teacher Information: This should provide the opportunity to demonstrate to the class that most alcohol-free activities have less consequences and the “good times” are more sustainable.
 In addition, when assessing what level of risk is an acceptable level of risk, it would be useful to discuss how we are all different, but the most important thing is that we make a conscious decision and assess the risks.

 - Students practice risk assessment, and consider what comprises a “reasonable” level of risk.